-Most men develop erection problems as they get older.
-The cause can be physical or psychological but can often be alleviated by simple lifestyle changes, such as losing weight or stopping smoking.
+Most men experience erection problems as they get older.
+You can often alleviate these by making simple lifestyle changes – such as losing weight or quitting smoking.

 Your sex drive

-Taking time to relax together can often improve sexual desire.
-This could mean having a glass of wine together, spending time cuddling or having a chat.
-Additionally, having discussions about reduced sexual desire and why it might be happening can help put you both at ease.
+Taking time to relax together can help – whether that's having a glass of wine, spending time cuddling, or just having a chat.
+Talking about how you're feeling about sex can help put you both at ease.

-It’s common for women to lose interest in sex around the time of the menopause, but hormone replacement therapy (HRT) can often help with this.
-HRT is used to relieve symptoms of the menopause by replacing hormones that are at a lower level as you approach the menopause.
+It’s common for women to lose interest in sex around the menopause, but hormone replacement therapy (HRT) can often help.
+HRT is used to relieve symptoms of the menopause by replacing hormones that you lose at that time.

 Your physical health

-The emotional stress that comes with a diagnosis can also impact your sex life.
-Your partner may be worried about hurting or overexciting you, or if your illness has left scarring or required amputation, you may worry whether your partner still finds you attractive.
+Sometimes, the emotional stress that comes with a new diagnosis can impact your sex life.
+For instance, your partner might be worried about hurting or overexciting you.
+In turn, if your condition left scars or required amputation, you might worry about how your partner sees you now.

-If you're in a new relationship, make sure you discuss each other's expectations.
-Doing this first will ensure that each of you know what you want from your time together.
-Things to discuss could be:
+If you're in a new relationship, it's important to discuss your expectations so that you each know what you want from your time together.
+This might include:

 - whether you both want to have a sexual relationship